aurelia/aurelia/docs/user-docs/app-basics/components-revisited.md

 ```
 {% endcode %}

-It is also possible to project to a inner nested slot, used inside a `repeat.for`.
+It is also possible to project to a nested slot, used inside a `repeat.for`.

 {% code title="my-app.html" %}
 ```markup